 Do you have something to say?
 Our audience is over 10,000 unique visitors a month.
 We are the largest platform there is to reach Welsh sea, game & coarse anglers.

 Here are some pointers as to how you can publish your articles at Fishing in Wales:

-- All you (or anyone you know – please spread the word!) would need to do is simply type up an article / editorial of at least 500 words, but no maximum length.
+- All you would need to do is simply type up an article / editorial of at least 500 words, but no maximum length.
 It must be your own copyright, NOT copied from a third party.

 - Articles can be about a wide range of fishing topics, but must be specifically of interest to anglers in Wales.
-Such as opinion pieces, news, views, publicity for upcoming events / competitions etc, reviews of events, personal diaries eg. a write-up of a fishing trip (in Wales!) etc. – pretty much anything you can think of which would be of relevance to about 10,000 sea, game & coarse anglers.
+Such as opinion pieces, news, views, publicity for upcoming events / competitions etc, reviews of events, personal diaries eg. a write-up of a fishing trip (in Wales!) etc. – pretty much anything you can think of which would be of relevance to about 10,000 Welsh sea, game & coarse anglers.
 Generic fishing articles, equipment reviews and pieces not specific to Wales will not be considered.
 If in doubt, check with us before submitting.

-- Give it a headline and then email it across with any pictures you’d like to use (or even video links).
+- Give it a headline and then email it across with at least one picture to use (or even video links to YouTube or Vimeo).

 - Also let us know if you want anything specific regarding your position in relevant organisations for your by-line: eg. Chair, Your Club.
 Or if you prefer to just publish under your name only (or even a pseudonym!)